 __ July 2013

 Since time immemorial, the issue of gender has been subject to much debate.
 Literature captures gender perceptions of people in the past and the widespread sentiments of gender roles and equality back then.
 More often than not, women and men were boxed into the same set of roles in many classical literary pieces.
 Women were always portrayed as frail, gentle, submissive and passive.
 They obeyed their husbands and fathers without question.
 Men in classic literature always took on roles that characterized them as brave, strong, aggressive and initiator.
-Decision-making was their turf and they occupied positions ...
+Decision-making was their turf and they occupied positions of ...

 The modern concepts in the literary world have crept into the works of various writers.
 The differences in the old and past ways of life have been the subject of the many modern day stories.
 Many of the conflicts that arise in today’s works focus on the idea of modernization and the effects of it.
 Two of the famous works that constitute stories of alienation in the modern day world are the “Everyday Use” by Alice Walker and “The Love Song by J. Prufrock” by T.S Eliot.
-The tectonic shift to modernization traps people in a stultifying past ...
+The tectonic shift to modernization traps people in a stultifying past while ...

 Change in the ecstasy conception of Hero and saint in the materialization of Romanticism are seen in the characters of St. Francis and Dante.
 The Hero reveals on how worldview which the humanist are leading a money-oriented life.
 The distant forces of fate necessities destiny and indifference of human desires forms the world.
 The Hero finds his way to self-efficiency and goals of self-achievement right through the success and skills, and overcoming the difficulties in order to conduct his fate wholly and perfectly (Stone).